 With their user-friendly app and built-in trading tools, Robinhood helps make stock trading accessible to the everyday user.
 Whether you're just getting started or are a more experienced investor, they'll even help you kick-start your investment portfolio with a free stock when signing up.

-In today's Robinhood app review, we're breaking down the commission-free stock trading app that lets you buy and sell stocks and ETFs from your phone or desktop.
-But while Robinhood saves you a lot on commissions they do lack a bit in research offered and other areas as well.
-I’ll be breaking down all the features of Robinhood, discussing it's pros and cons, and explain who I think this app is most ideal for.
+In this Robinhood app review I’ll be breaking down all the features of Robinhood, covering it's pros and cons, and discuss who I think this app is most ideal for.

 This article contains affiliate links.
 To learn more, visit our affiliate disclosure.

 - Invest in thousands of individual stocks and ETFs

 - No account minimum to get started

 - Advanced order types for automating your stock trades (market, limit, stop loss, stop limit)

 - Can also trade cryptocurrency (Bitcoin, Ethereum, etc.)

 Today’s article is brought to you in part by Morning Brew, a free daily stock market newsletter that’s informative and easily digestible.
 The 5-minute newsletter is perfect for anyone looking to increase their knowledge on the stock market and better understand the must-know information on business, finance, and tech.
 Get free access and become smarter in just 5 minutes today.

 Robinhood’s mission is to democratize our financial system.
 They believe that everyone should have access to the financial markets, so they built Robinhood from the ground up.